Medications for Parkinson's Disease

 Carbidopa-levodopa therapy

 Dopamine is the chemical messenger that is responsible for smooth, purposeful movement.
 The main drug treatments used for PD help increase dopamine levels in the brain.
-By doing so, they relieve the symptoms of PD.
+By doing so, they help relieve the symptoms of PD.
+Carbidopa-levodopa provides your body with a molecule that, once in the brain, is converted to dopamine.
 The combination of levodopa and carbidopa is the most effective treatment available to manage the motor symptoms of PD.1,2

 Dopamine receptor agonists

 Dopamine receptor agonists mimic dopamine in the brain.
-This causes neurons in the brain to use the dopamine agonists instead of dopamine.
+This causes neurons in the brain to respond to the dopamine agonists like they would dopamine.
 This can provide relief from symptoms of PD, especially motor symptoms like tremor, rigidity, impaired balance, and loss of spontaneous movement.3

 These drugs are not as effective on the motor symptoms of PD as carbidopa-levodopa therapy.
 However, they may have fewer side effects.3